1. Submit the Draft for Internal Review

 Prepare the text.
 Provide the text to the editor and the translator (if necessary) as follows:

 - Acquire the UNDP style manual and review other national and regional HDRs to determine the appropriate look of the report.
 Establish a preferred style for report formatting, spelling, references, and so on.
 Authors, writers, editors and proofreaders should become familiar with the preferred style.

 - Hand the text over to the editor, who should check for consistency and accuracy and ensure that the language and style are tight, harmonious and engaging, conform to the preferred style and the UNDP style manual and reinforce the messages of the report.

 - Assign the copyright owner according to national and international laws and regional practice.
 Obtain an ISBN for commercial distribution.
 Ensure that the year of the launch and the year on the cover are the same as the year on the copyright page.

 - Provide information within the text on the method of gaining access to the hard copy and online versions of the report.
 It has been established in UNDP publications policy that published reports must be made available online prior to media and advocacy outreach.
 HDRO can assist country offices in posting HDRs online.
 The existence of the website offers opportunities to use the website as a communication and advocacy tool.
-(See the case of the 2003 Eastern Europe and Central Asia regional HDR.)

 - Begin the translation of the report, if necessary.
 The entire report should be available in the main national or regional language and other local languages.
 An effort should be made also to produce the report in English, French, or Spanish.
 If this is not financially feasible, key sections and summaries containing the principal messages, findings and recommendations should be translated into local languages and English, French, or Spanish (or all of these).